projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

    pre-launched RTVM, one pre-launched Service VM, and one post-launched Standard VM.

-XML configuration files for those scenarios on supported boards are available under the ``misc/config_tools/data`` directory.
+XML configuration files for these scenarios on supported boards are available under the ``misc/config_tools/data`` directory.

-Assuming that you are at the top level of the ``acrn-hypervisor`` directory, perform the following to build the hypervisor, device model and tools:
+Assuming that you are at the top level of the ``acrn-hypervisor`` directory, perform the following to build the hypervisor, device model, and tools:

 .. note::
    The debug version is built by default.
-To build a release version, a user must builds with ``RELEASE=y`` explicitly, regardless of whether a previous build exists.
+To build a release version, build with ``RELEASE=y`` explicitly, regardless of whether a previous build exists.

 * Build the debug version of ``INDUSTRY`` scenario on the ``nuc7i7dnb``: